lpattori/pneumo/docs/README.md

 [SIIM-ACR Pneumothorax Segmentations](https://www.kaggle.com/vbookshelf/pneumothorax-chest-xray-images-and-masks)
 from [kaggle](kaggle.com).

-This application can be found in: https://pneumot.herokuapp.com.
+This application can be found in: [Heroku](https://pneumot.herokuapp.com).
 You can test it with your own images!
-It has been modified to support heroku.

 You can test locally installing Docker and using the command: